galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 {: .details}

-We can examine our trimmed data with FASTQE and/or FastQC.
+We can examine our trimmed data with FASTQE and/or Falco.

 > <hands-on-title>Checking quality after trimming</hands-on-title>
 >